 Your Signature (hard copy letter)

 Modified Block Format

-To get the information such as your name, address, date, closing, and signature on the right side of the page, beginning writing at the center of the page.
-It’s a slightly more informal format for a letter and is a format you can use with someone you are at least somewhat familiar.
+To get the information such as your name, address, date, closing, and signature on the right side of the page, begin writing at the center of the page.
+It’s a slightly more informal format for a letter and is a format you can use with someone with whom you are at least somewhat familiar.